 You will need one pound of carrots for this recipe.
 Pick thinner carrots so they roast at the same rate as the apples.
 If the carrots are thicker, slice lengthwise to make two thinner halves.
 Baby carrots may also be used, but if they are thicker halve these as well.

-When choosing the best roasting apples you will want to look for similar characteristics as baking apples.
+When choosing the variety for this apple side you will want to look for similar characteristics as baking apples.
 They should hold their shape and not disintegrate into a mushy mess as they cook.

 • Granny Smith